Ducks Unlimited Canada and its partners begin second phase of detailed wetland mapping in the Outaouais — Ducks Unlimited Canada Skip to main content

 Location of the mapping work in progress

-Location of the mapping work in progress © DUC
+Location of the mapping work in progress © Ducks Unlimited Canada

 Gatineau — Ducks Unlimited Canada (DUC) is proud to announce the start of a second phase of detailed wetland mapping in the Outaouais.
 In collaboration with several partners, this initiative is part of a significant and highly detailed wetland mapping project for populated areas of southern Quebec.
 The project is being led by DUC and the Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).